zyongxin/awesome-github-repos/README.md

 *   [Roff](#roff)

 ## TypeScript

+*   [modelcontextprotocol/modelcontextprotocol](https://github.com/modelcontextprotocol/modelcontextprotocol) - Specification and documentation for the Model Context Protocol

+*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
+Works with your favorite frameworks.
+Open Source.
+Open Code.

 *   [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.